Green Belt Training & Certification Timing Breakdown

 To help you determine which course is right for you, please visit our Lean and Six Sigma Course Comparison page.
 We clearly break down the courses by your goal, content, duration and price.

 The course we recommend is based on your goal.
-If your goal is to become a Green Belt or Black Belt, you can start with the Green Belt course right away since White Belt and Yellow Belt content is covered in this course.
+If your goal is to become a Green Belt or Black Belt, you can start with the Green Belt course right away since the Yellow Belt content is covered in this course.
 If your goal is to only become a Green Belt, then you can take the Green Belt course.

 Are there any prerequisites required for Green Belt Training?